- Who We Are

 - Get Involved

 In the spring of 2011, conflict broke out between the Syrian government and opposition groups demanding reforms.
-Since then, tens of thousands of Syrians have been killed or wounded, and more than four million are thought to be displaced inside the country.
+Since then, roughly 100,000 Syrians have been killed, and more than six million are thought to be displaced inside the country.
 The fighting and destruction continue to spread as the government and rebels struggle for control of the country.
-As of July 2013, more than 1.5 million Syrians have registered as refugees in neighboring countries, and refugees already in Syria from third countries are being displaced again in growing numbers.
-Government restrictions on aid agencies working inside Syria limit their ability to provide humanitarian assistance.
+As of February 2014, more than 2.4 million Syrians have registered as refugees in neighboring countries, and refugees already in Syria from third countries are being displaced again in growing numbers.
+Government restrictions and violence by non-state armed groups limit aid agencies' ability to provide humanitarian assistance.

 Current Humanitarian Situation

-Best estimates suggest that 4.25 million Syrians are internally displaced, while up to 6.8 million inside the country may be vulnerable and in need of humanitarian assistance.
+Best estimates as of February 2014 suggested that 6.5 million Syrians are internally displaced, while more than 9 million inside the country may be vulnerable and in need of humanitarian assistance.
 The Syrian Arab Red Crescent is the country’s main aid provider, but the Syrian government has heavily restricted which organizations may provide aid to whom, and in what form.
 As a result, the response to those in need has been inadequate even as their numbers grow weekly.